JDIZM/vue-storybook-library/README.md

 ## Theme

-all the styling is configured in the theme folder and there are mixins to create custom class names for styling bg-color, text and spacing.
+All the base styling is configured in the theme folder and there are mixins to create custom class names for styling background color, text and spacing according to the theme variables.
+Each component has it's own scoped scss file that's directly imported.

+* sass mixins
 * class names like tailwind
 * sass/css theme variables